influxdata/clockface/src/Components/SlideToggle/SlideToggleLabel.md

 # SlideToggleLabel

 SlideToggleLabel is intended to accompany SlideToggle and can be accessed from the single SlideToggle import.
-We recommend wrapping both SlideToggle and SlideToggleLabel with a ComponentSpacer to manage their alignment.
+We recommend wrapping both SlideToggle and SlideToggleLabel with a FlexBox to manage their alignment.

 ### Usage
 ```tsx